Full Structural Engineering Service Available

 DO NOT USE RUSTED MESH AND/OR TWISTED REINFORCEMENT RODS……!

-ALWAYS USE “FRESH/CLEAN” FACTORY SUPPLIED MESH AND REINFORCEMENT RODS, RUSTED METAL IN CONCRETE CAUSE “CONCRETE CANCER” THIS WILL CAUSE THE CONCRETE SLAB TO FAIL /COLLAPSE.
+ALWAYS USE “FRESH/CLEAN” FACTORY SUPPLIED MESH AND REINFORCEMENT RODS, RUSTED METAL IN CONCRETE CAN CAUSE “CONCRETE CANCER” THIS WILL CAUSE THE CONCRETE SLAB TO FAIL /COLLAPSE.

 Concrete Floor Slabs